Estonia in World War II: Summer War

-On June 22, 1941, Nazi Germany launched their invasion of the Soviet Union.
-On July 3, Joseph Stalin made his public statement over the radio calling for a scorched earth policy in the areas to be abandoned.
+On 22 June 1941, Nazi Germany launched their invasion of the Soviet Union.
+On 3 July, Joseph Stalin made his public statement over the radio calling for a scorched earth policy in the areas to be abandoned.
 In North Estonia, the Soviet destruction battalions had the greatest impact, being the last Baltic territory captured by the Germans.
 Pro-independence Forest Brothers, numbering 12,000, attacked the forces of the NKVD and the 8th Army (Major General Ljubovtsev).
 The fight against Forest Brothers and the implementation of the scorched earth tactics were accompanied by terror against the civilian population, which was treated as supporters or shelterers of the insurgents.
 Destruction battalions burnt down farms and some small boroughs.
 In turn, the members of the extermination battalions were at risk of reprisals by the anti-Soviet partisans.

 Thousands of people including a large proportion of women and children were killed, while dozens of villages, schools and public buildings were burned to the ground.
 In August 1941, all residents of the village of Viru-Kabala were killed including a two-year-old child and a six-day-old infant.
 In the Kautla massacre, twenty people, all civilians, were murdered — many of them after torture — and tens of farms destroyed.
 The low toll of human deaths in comparison with the number of burned farms is due to the Erna long-range reconnaissance group breaking the Red Army blockade on the area, allowing many civilians to escape.
 Occasionally, the battalions burned people alive.
 The destruction battalions murdered 1,850 people in Estonia.
 Almost all of them were partisans or unarmed civilians.

+On 8 August 1941, Soviet Naval Aviation used an abandoned air field on Saaremaa to launch a bombing campaign on Berlin in response of German air raids on Moscow during Operation Barbarossa.